KyleDSwarner/grunt-multibower/README.md

 Executing the plugin will scan each the current directory + subdirectories for bower.json files, and run them when they are found, creating a bower_components folder within that directory.

+Note: This requires bower to be installed globally, as is recommended.

 Options:

 maxDepth: Sets the maximum subdirectory depth to scan for bower files.
 0/undefined indicates unlimited depth.
 Default: 0